Professor Michael Zavlanos

 Pratt Director of Undergraduate Student Affairs

-The mechanical subteam is responsible for mechanical design of the robot, including frame design, capsule design, electronics enclosures and mounts, structural design, spacial efficiency, actuators, and CNC machining.
+The mechanical subteam is responsible for mechanical design of the robot, including frame design, capsule design, electronics enclosures and mounts, structural design, spatial efficiency, actuators, and CNC machining.

-The software subteam writes software to control the robot, handling everything from sensor fusion to motion planning to computer vision.
-Most recently, the software team successfully transitioned from a legacy codebase to a more maintainable Docker and ROS based system, adopting industry standards.
+The computer science subteam writes software to control the robot, handling everything from sensor fusion to motion planning.
+Most recently, the CS team successfully transitioned from a legacy codebase to a more maintainable Docker and ROS based system, adopting industry standards.